NSIS-Dev/homebrew-makensis/README.md

 $ brew link makensis@2.51
 ```

+**Note:** Some older formulas might no longer build on newer versions of Homebrew.
+If you're aware of fixes or workarounds, please submit a PR.

 ### Options

 The support for NSIS build options was removed from the Homebrew core repository in [#31891](https://github.com/Homebrew/homebrew-core/pull/31891) as part of the effort to [remove options](https://github.com/Homebrew/homebrew-core/issues/31510) from all core formulae.
 You can continue to use them using this tap.